Difficulty in interpreting Quantitative Enrichment Analysis results

 I would also have the same questions.
 Any help from other users would be greatly appreciated!

-We provide all the details in the tool and our publications - you need to carefully read the information.
+We provide the details in the tool (mouse over) and our publications.
 We also offer comprehensive training courses.

 There are 3 hits in this example (note they are present in BOTH groups).
 Pathway up- or down-regulation is not well defined since metabolites can be substrate or product in the pathway.
 It is just dysregulated.
-Of course, you can view individual compounds (i.e. box plot below) to come up with the directionality.
-The example is consistent, but many cases the directions are mixed
+However, you can view individual compounds (i.e. box plot below) to come up with the directionality.
+The example below is consistent, but many cases the directions are mixed.

 1 Like